🏒 Industry Playbooks

 Customer Experience in Optical Stores

-Perfect the eye care journey from exam to frame selection
+Perfect the retail journey from frame selection to pickup

 14 min read Last updated: January 21, 2025

-Optical retail combines healthcare with fashion.
-Success requires excellence in both clinical care and retail experience.
-This guide covers how to measure and improve every aspect of the optical customer journey.
+Optical retail is a high-involvement specialty retail category.
+Success requires excellence across the entire shopping experience: frame selection, fitting, pickup, billing, store environment, online ordering, and returns.
+This guide covers how to measure and improve every operational touchpoint of the optical retail customer journey.

 Optical retail has unique CX challenges and opportunities: